 This is a TV that maximises the inherent qualities of LCD/LED technology and combines them with Samsung’s world-renowned processing smarts to produce a picture that’s endlessly vibrant, dynamic and crisply defined.
 It’s a real thrill to watch.

-Even putting aside the HDR bug, it does have its limitations - most notably in its blacks, which are inevitably compromised at times.
+That isn't to say its without limitations - most notably in its blacks, which are inevitably compromised at times.
 Motion is a little flawed, too, and there’s that nagging sense that what you’re watching has been turned up to 11 and isn’t necessarily truly authentic.

-Ultimately, the more natural, uncompromised picture of the LG B7 makes it our preferred choice even when the Samsung’s performing as it should, but there’s much to be said for the markedly different charms of the Q7F.
+Ultimately, the more natural, uncompromised picture of the LG B7 makes it our preferred choice even now that the Samsung’s performing as it should, but there’s much to be said for the markedly different charms of the Q7F.
 Particularly at the significantly more affordable price.

 See all our Samsung reviews